AlexG-4W/autonomous-engineering-copilot/README.md

 - `tests/`: Comprehensive test suite using pytest and MagicMock for GUI testing.

 - ## License
-This project is licensed under the GNU General Public License v3.0
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE